-Badger’s platform is developing empowerment and leadership development of youth with disabilities.
-As Ms. Wheelchair America 2012, Josie has numerous duties.
-These include promoting awareness of the need to eliminate architectural and attitudinal barriers, informing the able-bodied public of the achievements of the millions of people with disabilities across the nation, and assisting with the establishment of programs in all 50 states by promoting Ms. Wheelchair America.
-During her year-long reign, she will have the opportunity to travel visiting advocacy groups, making public appearances and conducting radio, print ad, and TV interviews.
+Josie spent her year traveling the country, including Alaska, promoting her platform of developing empowerment and leadership development of youth with disabilities.
+She also spent her reign promoting awareness of the need to eliminate architectural and attitudinal barriers, informing the able-bodied public of the achievements of the millions of people with disabilities across the nation, and assisting with the establishment of programs in all 50 states.

 2011 – Alexandra McArthur

-She was thrilled to be Ms. Wheelchair America 2011.
-She used her year to advocate, inspire, challenge, and share her platform of the importance of employment for people with disabilities to promote inclusion.
-"I believe that inclusion happens person by person and as Ms. Wheelchair America 2011, I worked towards full and equal access for people with disabilities, changing one mind at a time."
+Alexandra spent hear year advocating, inspiring and challenging every audience she spoke to.
+She also shared her platform of the importance of employment for people with disabilities to promote inclusion, which she believes happens person by person, and worked towards full and equal access for people with disabilities, changing one mind at a time throughout the year.

 2010 – Erika Bogan